Humans by Any Other Name

 - The two major human factions in the X-Universe series are called the Argon and the Terrans.
 The Argon Federation is a Lost Colony that was cut off from Earth several hundred years before the games take place, and is named after its first leader, Nathan R. Gunne.
 The Earth State (commonly just called "Terrans") is the continuation of Earth's government, and controls the Solar System.
 Members of the minor factions like the Goners, Free State of Solara, and the Hatikvah Free League are generally just called humans.

 - Averted in Mass Effect - humans are still referred to as humans.
-The only exception is the volus, who refer to humans as "Earth-clan" (and presumably they do that with other species, too).
+The only exception is the volus, who refer to humans as "Earth-clan" per their practice of calling other races "(planet)-clan" (the volus are "Vol-clan" to themselves and an exception to that rule, another being quarians getting the title "Clanless"... or "migrant-clan" and/or "star-clan" if the volus is feeling polite).
 This extends to aliens as well — in the game, no aliens species are named for their homeworld (asari come from Thessia, salarians come from Sur'Kesh, turians come from Palaven, krogan come from Tuchanka, quarians and geth come from Rannoch, elcor come from Dakuuna, volus come from Irune, and hanar come from Kahje), and, unlike many, many other SF franchises, spell them in all-lowercase, just like the word "human".

 - Fire Emblem Tellius has two races of characters: Beastmen are known as "Laguz" and Humans are known as "Beorc".
 'Human' can also be used, but it's actually a racist remark unless said by another Beorc (the equivalent of calling a Laguz 'sub-human').